 If you dream of working for yourself, then this career field may be for you.
 By some estimates, about a third of the nation’s psychologists are self-employed.

-An undergraduate degree in psychology may also be a stepping-stone to an advanced degree.
+An online degree in psychology may also be a stepping-stone to an advanced degree.
 Numerous research opportunities and areas of specialization are found under the broad umbrella of psychology.

 These days, many students are trying to balance their education with competing concerns such as jobs and family.
 Online education suits them well.
 Additionally, many are looking for a less expensive way to finance their degree: Big college prices tend to turn them off.
 That’s why we’ve compiled the top 20 cheapest opportunities for an online degree in psychology.